AkatGabrielGoncalves/Teste-4---FrontEnd/README.md

   - DBNAME
   - DBPASSWORD
   - DBPORT
-    - Remember to set up inside a .env file in the root directory of the backend.
+    - Remember to set up inside a .env.dev file in the root directory of the backend.